rcsb/py-rcsb-api/docs/search_api/additional_examples.md

 ```

 ### Filter Facets
 Filters allow us to filter documents that contribute to bucket count.
 Similar to queries, we can group several `TerminalFilter`s into a single `GroupFilter`.
 We can combine a filter with a facet using the `FilterFacet` class.
 Terminal filters should specify an `attribute` and `operator`, as well as possible a `value` and whether or not it should be a `negation` and/or `case_sensitive`.
 Group filters should specify a `logical_operator` (which should be either `"and"` or `"or"`) and a list of filters (`nodes`) that should be combined.
 Finally, the `FilterFacet` should be provided with a filter and a (list of) facet(s).

-Here are some examples:
+Here is an example that filters only protein chains which adopt 2 different beta propeller arrangements according to the CATH classification.
 ```python
 from rcsbapi.search import AttributeQuery from rcsbapi.search import TerminalFilter, GroupFilter, FilterFacet, Facet